 - Birds like the Raptors, Night jars, Sunbirds, Skimmers, King fishers, Martins, Swifts and a lot more.

-Queen Elizabeth National Park presents visitors on a Uganda safari holiday with numerous tour options and spots to encounter.
+Queen Elizabeth National Park presents visitors on a Tour to the park with numerous options and spots to encounter.
 These include game drives in its savannah plains, boat cruises on Kazinga Channel, Crater lakes drive/tour, Chimpanzee trekking in Kyambura Gorge, guided nature walks in the park, lion trekking experience, cycling and cultural encounters.
 The Equator crossing monument at Kikorongo near Kasenyi and the tree climbing lions at Ishasha in the south and others like Kalinju forest, Maramagambo forest make Queen Elizabeth Park a desired destination by both local and international tourists.

 - Game drives in Queen Elizabeth National Park

 Game drives or game viewing safaris are the most popular activities for visitors to the park.
 Through a network of tracks around the Mweya Peninsular and across the main high way in Kasenyi are prime grazing and hunting areas for the animals.
 The best time to see most of the above listed animals is early mornings and late evenings.
 Lions can best be spotted just after day break and just before sunrise.
 During the heat of the day, they are resting near/in the thickets.
 Night game drives can also be arranged.
 More game drives can be done in Ishasha (in the south) to spot the legendary tree climbing lions and more animals.

 - Boat cruise on Kazinga Channel for game viewing and birding